 Most species and types of cosmos are annuals, meaning each plant lasts for just one year.
 Annuals are ideal for growing in pots or filling empty spaces in borders.
 Like many annuals, these flowers also grow quickly and can be highly productive.

 Once you’ve sown your seeds in the early spring, seedlings should appear in about 7 to 10 days.
 As long as they get plenty of warmth and sunlight, your plants should flower within 7 to 12 weeks of sowing.
 They can continue flowering throughout summer until the first frost hits in the fall.

 5. Chocolate Cosmos Flowers Are Perennials

 Although most cosmos species are annuals, the chocolate cosmos is the exception.
 This variety grows as a tuberous perennial, a bit like a dahlia.
 These have wonderful reddish-brown flowers with dark brown or black central florets.

 Along with their rich colors, chocolate cosmos also have wonderfully scented petals that smell like cocoa or vanilla.
 Unlike annual varieties, these should be cut back to the ground after the first frost.
 As they come back each year, they’ll make grand garden statements.

 6. Cosmos Flowers Enjoy a Long Blooming Season

 One of the significant advantages of cosmos flowers is their long flowering season.
-Cosmos flowers can bloom from early summer until the first frosts arrive in the fall.
+They can bloom from early summer until the first frosts arrive in the fall.
 For several months, they produce plenty of gorgeous flowers and a feast for garden pollinators.
 However, they will quickly die off after they get hit by the first frost.

 7. Cosmos Flowers Make Thoughtful Gifts